How do I narrow my search results?

 - Microsoft Internet Explorer: Version 9 and later

-Distributed Queries → Distributed Queries Distributed queries are currently subject to the restriction that all tables … distributed queries that select user-defined types or object REF s on remote tables.
+Distributed Queries → databases Restrictions on Distributed Queries Distributed queries are currently subject to the … distributed queries that select user-defined types or object REF data types on remote tables.

 Optimizing Star Queries → You should consider the following when using star queries: Tuning Star Queries Using Star Transformation

-How Oracle Rewrites Queries → definition.
-This method is most straightforward but the number of queries eligible for this type of query
+How Oracle Rewrites Queries → number of queries eligible for this type of query rewrite is minimal.
+When the text comparison test